NativePHP/awesome-nativephp/README.md

 # awesome-nativephp
-Sharing the apps everyone is building
+Sharing the stuff everyone is making with/around [NativePHP](https://nativephp.com)

 ## How to
-Create a PR that adds your app to this readme file.
+Create a PR that adds your project, app, article, course to this readme file.

 ## Etiquette
 - Don't move other listings
 - Only one listing per PR
-- Format must be per the example otherwise it will be rejected
+- Format must be per the example

+Failire to follow the etiquette otherwise will result in your PR getting swiftly rejected.

 ## Example